python/mypy/docs/source/command_line.rst

 .. option:: --disable-error-code

-    This flag allows disabling one or multiple error codes globally.
+    This flag disables one or multiple error codes globally.
     See :ref:`error-codes` for more information.

     .. code-block:: python